end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2021-03-14-how-to-setup-macos-catalina-10-15-in-virtualbox-for-c-development-on-github.md

 # Update macOS with latest security updates and bug fixes

-Following macOS Catalina 10.15 installation, it is best practice to update the Operating System with the latest software &amp; security update.
+Following macOS Catalina 10.15 installation, it is best practice to update the Operating System with the latest software & security update.

 1. Open *System Preferences*.
 2. Click on *Software Update*, a new window will open.